berncodes/pyDominoPDF/Readme.md

 ## Prerequisites

+pyDominoPDF
-Requires the PyX and BitString libraries.
+Local/stand-alone generator that requires the PyX and Bitstring libraries.

+pyDominoValueGenerator.py
+Generates a list of valid values used by pyDominoPDF.
+Requires the Bitstring library.

+index.py
+A flask web application for a web hosted version of pyDominoPDF.

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details